massclown/HalfSwordTrainerMod-playtest/README.md

-2) download the release of this mod from here: https://github.com/massclown/HalfSwordTrainerMod-playtest/releases
+2) download the release of this mod from here: https://github.com/massclown/HalfSwordTrainerMod-playtest/releases or just download the bleeding edge version directly from the repository.

 3) download **experimental** UE4SS from here:
 https://github.com/UE4SS-RE/RE-UE4SS/releases/download/experimental/UE4SS_v3.0.1-234-g4fc8691.zip

+4) No need to enable `BPModLoaderMod` as this version of the mod for the playtest does not use Blueprint UI.

-4) follow the rest of the procedure with the above changes in mind.
+5) follow the rest of the procedure with the above changes in mind.

 # How does the mod look on screen